runabol/tork-web/README.md

 ## TODO

 1. Pagination of jobs
-2. Retry a failed task
-3. Duplicate a job
-4. Show node status
+2. Show node status
-5. Cancel a running job
-6. Add a drop-down of sample jobs on New Job page.
+3. Add a drop-down of sample jobs on New Job page.

 ## License